fab1ano/rconfig-cves/README.md

 ```

 Then, build the two cve images.
-Run the following for both subdirectories:
+Run the following for each subdirectory:

 ```
-pushd cve-2019-1666[2,3]
+cd cve-2019-1666[2,3]
 docker build . -t fab1ano/cve-2019-1666[2,3]
 docker push fab1ano/cve-2019-1666[2,3]
-popd
 ```

 ## Launch

+Also, you can just pull the image from docker hub:

 ```
 docker run -it fab1ano/cve-2019-1666[2,3]